AqwamCreates/DataPredict/docs/TermsAndConditionsViolationBountyRewardInformation.md

 The individual responsible for the false accusation or defamation will be required to pay compensatory damages, and the Licensor reserves the right to pursue legal action for damages resulting from a false report or malicious defamation.

-## Damages as a Result of False Accusations or Defamation:
+## Damages As A Result Of False Accusations Or Defamation

 * If a company or group is wrongfully accused or defamed due to a false report or malicious claim, the individual responsible for the false accusation will be liable for the damages incurred, including but not limited to: